Heritage Crafts

 Orreries were first made as teaching aids to explain how the solar system worked.
 One of the first known orreries is the Antikythera mechanism, dated between 150 and 100 BC and discovered in 1900 in a wreck off the Greek island of Antikythera.
 It shows the the diurnal motions of the Sun, Moon, and the five planets known at the time.

 Clock makers George Graham and Thomas Tompion built what is considered the first modern orrery around 1704.
 Modern orreries are still used as teaching aids, but are increasingly collected as artworks.
-Modern orrery makers push the boundaries of the traditional orrery model to incorporate an orbiting moon.
+Modern orrery makers push the boundaries of the traditional orrery model to incorporate a greater number of complex movements such as a great number of orbiting moons and planet surface features such as Jupiter’s Great Red Spot.

 Techniques